jeverill0462954/clientsideprogramming_demos/README.md

-# Labs
+# Labs/Exercises
-All labs done in Client Side Programming (PROG2700)
+All labs and exercises done in Client Side Programming (PROG2700)